-Version Number Approval Date Approved by Amendment Version 6 n/a n/a This policy was edited on November 14, 2017 to change the position responsible for the Chief Privacy Officer.
+Version Number Approval Date Approved by Amendment Version 9 n/a n/a This policy was reviewed and edited for clarity on July 18, 2019.
+Version 8 n/a n/a This policy was reviewed and editing for clarity on September 7, 2018.
+Version 7 n/a n/a This policy was reviewed and edited for wording additions on August 10, 2018.
+Version 6 n/a n/a This policy was edited on November 14, 2017 to change the position responsible for the Chief Privacy Officer.
 Version 5 n/a n/a This policy was reviewed on December 22, 2016 and minor wording changes were made to reflect staffing changes and currently used internal terms.
 Version 4 n/a n/a This policy was reviewed and edited on March 20, 2014 as part of the Imagine Canada accreditation process.
-Version 3 n/a n/a This policy was reviewed and edited for for formatting consistency on June 26, 2013.
+Version 3 n/a n/a This policy was reviewed and edited for formatting consistency on June 26, 2013.
 Version 2 September 20, 2011 EMT This policy has been developed as part of a full agency policy review.
 Version 1 March 22, 2011